CambridgeNuclear/SCONE/docs/User Manual.rst

 * outputFormat (*optional*, default = ``asciiMATLAB``): type of output file.
   Choices are ``asciiMATLAB`` and ``asciiJSON``
 * printSource (*optional*, default = 0): 1 for true; 0 for false; requests
-  to print the particle source to a text file
+  to print the particle source (location, direction, energy of each particle in the particleDungeon) to a text file

 Example: ::